emmaearth001/emmaearth001/README.md

 # Hi, I’m Emma

-Full-stack engineer working on AI systems (LLMs, RAG, multimodal).
+AI engineer working on AI systems (LLMs, RAG, multimodal).
 Previously at Airbnb, Twitter, and a YC backed startup.

 I focus on building end-to-end systems that behave reliably in real use — from idea to production.